Skip to content

 Where it falls short: it won't push back on your approach, suggest alternatives, or notice you're solving the wrong problem.
 Reliable executor, not a thought partner.

-Claude 4.6 Sonnet: the proactive one
+Claude Sonnet 5: the proactive one

 Anthropic · Proactive · Best for: Feature design